 Most of the names the Tudors favoured are still well loved today.
-The most popular boys’ names included John, Thomas, William, Robert, Richard, Henry, Nicholas, Edward, George and James, while the girls favoured Elizabeth, Joan, Agnes, Alice, Mary, Anne, Margaret, Jane, Catherine and Margery.
+The most popular boys’ names of the period included John, Thomas, William, Robert, Richard, Henry, Nicholas, Edward, George and James, while the girls’ list included Elizabeth, Joan, Agnes, Alice, Mary, Anne, Margaret, Jane, Catherine and Margery.

-There are those, however, that have become severely neglected over time; and some have dropped out of use completely.
+Other common Tudor names have become severely neglected over time, and some have dropped out of use completely.
 Let us take a few moments to examine and marvel at these faded Tudor relics.

-Would it surprise you to know that, before the 18th century, Christian was far more common as a girls’ name than a boys’?
-Back in Tudor times Christian was the vernacular form of Christiana, and was even among the 20 most popular girls’ names of the mid-16th century.
+Would it surprise you to know that, before the 18th century, Christian was far more common for girls than for boys?
+Back in Tudor times, Christian was the vernacular form of Christiana, and was even among the 20 most popular girl names of the mid-16th century.

-Frideswide dates right back to the Anglo-Saxons, originally as Frithuswith – made up of the elements frið “peace” and swiþ “strong.”
-Much of the name’s use was thanks to an 8th century saint with the name, whose feast day is October 19.
+Frideswide dates right back to the Anglo-Saxons, originally as Frithuswith – made up of the elements frið “peace” and swiþ “strong”.
+It owes its popularity largely to an 8th century saint.
 By the 16th century, Frideswide was the most common form (but also sometimes Fryswith, Fridswid, Frizwyde and Fridaywed) with Friday used as a diminutive.

-This was another survivor from England’s Anglo-Saxon heritage.
-Originally the name was Cynburgh in Old English – from cyne “royal” and burg “fortress” – but by the 16th century existed in the forms Kinborough, Kynborough, Kynborow, Kimberrow, Kinboro, Kimbery, Kinbarra and Kenbora.
-The name remained in use in the Middle Ages largely thanks to veneration of St Kyneburg, whose feast day is March 6.
+Another survivor from England’s Anglo-Saxon heritage.
+Originally, the name was Cynburgh in Old English – from cyne “royal” and burg “fortress” – but by the 16th century existed in the forms Kinborough, Kynborough, Kynborow, Kimberrow, Kinboro, Kimbery, Kinbarra and Kenbora.
+The name remained in use in the Middle Ages largely thanks to veneration of St Kyneburg.

-Petronilla, derived from the Latin petra “rock,” was quite a popular name in the Middle Ages.
+Petronilla, derived from the Latin petra “rock”, was quite a popular name in the Middle Ages.
 St Petronilla was invoked against fevers and, as she was regarded as the daughter of St Peter, her name was considered to be the feminine version.
-Parnell was the vernacular form and, by the 16th century, many girls answered simply to the contracted Parnell, with Penn or Pell as a nickname.
-These days Parnell is a surname – but it was a given name first, and a girls’ one at that.
+Parnell was the vernacular form and, by the 16th century, many girls answered were given it as a standalone, with Penn or Pell as a nickname.

-Sindony is the Anglicised form of Sindonia – from the Latin sindon “fine linen, silk” – which was created in the 16th century to commemorate the Turin Shroud (Sacra Sindone).
+The Anglicised form of Sindonia – from the Latin sindon “fine linen, silk” – which was created in the 16th century to commemorate the Turin Shroud (Sacra Sindone).
 During this period, the Feast of the Holy Winding Sheet became established, and girls born around that time were often given the name.
-Other forms included Syndony and Sindonie, and by the 17th century the ‘n’ was dropped becoming Sidony, Sidonie and Sidney.
+Other forms included Syndony and Sindonie, and by the 17th century the N was dropped, becoming Sidony, Sidonie and Sidney.

 In the Middle Ages, Wilmot started out as a diminutive form of William.
-Originally it was mascilune but eventually became unisex, perhaps due to other diminutive-names in use, such as Emmot, Amelot and Mariot, for girls.
+Originally it was masculine but eventually became unisex, perhaps due to other diminutive names in use for girls, such as Emmot, Amelot and Mariot.
 By the 16th century, in a boy-gone-girl switch, the name was almost exclusively feminine, and quite a popular girls’ name at that.

 Lambert derives from the Germanic compound Landebert “land” + “bright”.
 It was brought to Britain by the Normans, where it enjoyed some popularity thanks to veneration of a medieval saint, and was still quite common in the 16th century.
 Lambert Simnel, pretending to be Prince Edward, was the figurehead of a rebellion against Henry VII’s rule in 1487.

-Okay, so Lancelot isn’t exactly a neglected relic, but it is interesting to note that Lancelot was not an uncommon name in the Tudor Age.
-He was joined by other mythical heroes such as Tristram, Arthur and even Hercules and Titus.
+Okay, Lancelot isn’t exactly a neglected relic, but it is certainly interesting to note that Lancelot was not an uncommon name in the Tudor Age, inspired by medieval chivalric romances.
+He was joined by other mythical heroes such as Arthur, Tristram, and even Hercules and Titus.